-The board of directors of Potomac Valley Bank has unanimously approved a merger combining Potomac Interim Bank, Inc., a wholly-owned subsidiary of South Branch Valley Bancorp, Inc. and Potomac Valley Bank.
-We anticipate that South Branch will change its name to "Summit Financial Group, Inc." In the merger, Potomac shareholders will receive shares of Summit common stock depending upon South Branch's and Potomac's respective book values.
-Potomac shareholders generally will not recognize federal income tax gain or loss for the Summit stock they receive.
-However, each shareholder should consult his or her own tax situation.
+The board of directors of Potomac Valley Bank has unanimously approved a merger combining South Branch Valley Bancorp, Inc. and Potomac Valley Bank.
+In the merger, Potomac shareholders will receive shares of Summit common stock depending upon South Branch's and Potomac's respective book values.